 Prostate cancer is the most common [non-skin] cancer in men.
-Therefore, it’s important to when to some facts about prostate cancer screenings, and make sure you, or the males in your life, are getting screened for prostate cancer in a timely manner.
+Therefore, it’s important to know some facts about prostate cancer screenings to make sure you, or the males in your life, are getting screened for prostate cancer in a timely manner.

 Early Detection of Prostate Cancer Changes Outcomes for Patients!